-A 2018 survey found more than 50 percent of people between the ages of 18 and 24 travel for spring break.
+A 2020 survey found that 1 in 4 Americans over the age of 18 will or might travel for spring break.
 When planning a vacation, it’s important to prepare for the unexpected, including illness or injury.
 To avoid bringing travel plans to a standstill, vacationers should consider preventive steps and identify the most cost-effective and convenient choices for care while away from home.

 When planning a domestic or international trip, consider some of the following preventive measures to reduce the chances of illness or injury while on vacation:

 - Ensure everyone is up-to-date on mandatory vaccines.
 They are the first line of defense against diseases or infection.

 - Bring a travel health kit that includes medications, sunscreen, insect repellent and personal hygiene products.

 - Be aware of surroundings.
 According to the Centers for Disease Control and Prevention (CDC), unintentional injuries are the leading cause of death for Americans between the ages of 1 and 44.